Harshakiran08/Intro/README.md

 ## Ongoing Academic Project

 - **Vein-Vision: Intelligent Retinal Vessel Segmentation for Medical Insight**
   Currently leading the development of a medical imaging application aimed at segmenting retinal blood vessels from fundus images using machine learning techniques.
-The project focuses on enhancing early detection and analysis of retinal diseases, supporting diagnostic precision in ophthalmology.
+The project focuses on enhancing a pre processing model for early detection and analysis of retinal diseases, supporting diagnostic precision in ophthalmology.

 ## Selected Projects